hashicorp/terraform-azurerm-boundary-enterprise-worker-hvd/README.md

-# Boundary Worker on Azure
+# Boundary Enterprise Worker HVD on Azure VM

-Terraform module used by HashiCorp Professional Services to deploy Boundary Worker(s) on Azure.
-For deploying controllers, please see the [Boundary Controler on Azure](https://github.com/hashicorp-services/terraform-azurerm-boundary-controller) module.
-Prior to deploying in production, the code should be reviewed, potentially tweaked/customized, and tested in a non-production environment.
+Terraform module aligned with HashiCorp Validated Designs (HVD) to deploy Boundary Enterprise Worker(s) on Microsoft Azure using Azure Virtual Machines.
+This module is designed to work with the complimentary [Boundary Enterprise Controller HVD on Azure VM](https://github.com/hashicorp/terraform-azurerm-boundary-enterprise-controller-hvd) module.

 ## Prerequisites